What the Hell Happened to Matthew Broderick?

 Voicing a cartoon character didn’t have much of an impact on Broderick’s career.
 But it is arguably his second most iconic film role.

-broderick - mrs. parker
+broderick - mrs parker

 Later that year, Broderick appeared opposite Jennifer Jason Leigh in Alan Rudolph’s Mrs. Parker and the Vicious Circle.